-As U.S. crude oil production has increased, we have seen the discount for WTI Cushing compared to Brent widen.
+As U.S. crude oil production has increased over recent years, domestic producers have benefited from the discount for WTI Cushing compared to Brent, a global benchmark crude.
 This generally leads to higher margins in our refineries as refined product prices are influenced by Brent crude prices and the majority of our crude supply is WTI-linked.
-The average discount for WTI Cushing compared to Brent increased to \$7.13 during 2019 from \$6.70 during 2018.
-We note similar historical trends when reviewing the discount for LLS compared to WTI Cushing, where the average discount increased to \$5.66 during 2019 from \$4.99 during 2018.
+The average discount for WTI Cushing compared to Brent increased to \$3.54 during 2020 from \$7.13 during 2019.
+We note similar historical trends when reviewing the discount for LLS compared to WTI Cushing, where the average discount decreased to \$1.67 during 2020 from \$5.66 during 2019.
 Additionally, our refineries continue to have relatively greater access to WTI Midland and WTI Midland-linked crude feedstocks compared to certain of our competitors.
-The average discount for WTI Midland compared to WTI Cushing decreased to \$0.68 during 2019 from \$7.36 during 2018.
-As these discounts shrink or, as in the case of the WTI Midland/WTI Cushing differential, become a premium, without taking into account changes in inventory, as they did at the end of 2019, our reliance on WTI-linked crude pricing, and specifically WTI Midland crude can negatively impact our results.
+The average discount for WTI Midland compared to WTI Cushing decreased to \$(0.13) during 2020 from \$0.68 during 2019.
+As these discounts shrink or become premiums, our reliance on WTI-linked crude pricing, and specifically WTI Midland crude can negatively impact our results.
 Conversely, as these price discounts increase, so does our competitive advantage, created by our access to WTI-linked crude oil pricing, and specifically WTI Midland crude sources through our gathering systems.

 The chart below illustrates the differentials of both Brent crude oil and WTI Midland crude oil as compared to WTI Cushing crude oil as well as WTI Cushing as compared to LLS over the past three years.